web-infra-dev/rsbuild/packages/document/docs/en/guide/optimization/split-chunk.md

 #### Behavior

-Builder adopts the `split-by-experience` strategy by default, which is a strategy we have developed from experience.
+Rsbuild adopts the `split-by-experience` strategy by default, which is a strategy we have developed from experience.
 Specifically, when the following npm packages are referenced in your project, they will automatically be split into separate chunks:

 - `lib-polyfill.js`: includes `core-js`, `@babel/runtime`, `@swc/helpers`, `tslib`.
 - `lib-react.js`: includes `react`, `react-dom`.